MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 - [Moodle migration architecture and templates](migration-arch.md)
 - [Create a virtual network gateway and connect to VMs](vpn-gateway.md)

-After the Azure Resource Manager (ARM) template deployment finishes, sign in to the [Azure portal](https://portal.azure.com/), go to the resource group the template created, and view all the created infrastructure resources.
-The created resources look similar to the following image, depending on which ARM template you used.
+After the Azure Resource Manager (ARM) template deployment finishes, sign in to the [Azure portal](https://portal.azure.com/) and locate the resource group that was created as plart of the deployment process.
+Once you locate the resource group, please review the list of newly-created infrastructure resources.
+The created resources look similar to the following image, depending on the ARM template used for deployment.

 ![Screenshot showing infrastructure resources created in the Moodle migration resource group.](images/resource-creation-overview.png)

 ## Copy the Moodle archive

-Copy the Moodle backup archive from Azure Blob Storage to the controller virtual machine (VM).
+The first step in this migration process would be to copy the Moodle backup archive from Azure Blob Storage to the controller virtual machine (VM) for the Moodle deployment.
+This is the same archive that was created in the preparation for migration step in this documentation.

 ### Sign in to the controller virtual machine